Date: 2025-07-22

 I booked a walking tour through hamburg learned that this is where the Beetles band became famous.
 The tour also took us through Germany's biggest red light district.
 I was unaware about all of these things so it was a very fun tour.

-While I was waiting for the tour, went find some food and ordered a good looking fish sandwich.
-It would only when I got the sandwich that I realized it was a raw fish sandwich.
+While I was waiting for the tour, I went to find some food and ordered a good looking fish sandwich.
+It was only when I got the sandwich that I realized it was a raw fish sandwich.

 So I had this inner conflict.
 Should I waste this sandwich?
 Should I risk getting sick?